 Surprisingly, some lawn mushrooms can be beneficial to your lawn.
 It has been noted that mushrooms break-down and decompose organic matter.
 By decomposing organic materials, mushrooms help release nutrients to your lawn.
 These nutrients help other plants grow and are generally harmless.

-If the physical appearance of these lawn mushrooms is bothersome, you can simply pull the mushrooms out of the yard or contact a local lawn care professional to evaluate your lawn for possible lawn diseases.
+If the physical appearance of these lawn mushrooms is bothersome, you can simply pull the mushrooms out of the yard or contact a local lawn care service professional to evaluate your lawn for possible lawn diseases.